AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 # Epilogue

 I hope you like it.
 I don't know about you, but I like to discover weird powerful things like all the stuff above.
-I mean, lists and tuples are fine, but to be able to pattern match on bits, that's some Vodoo magic in here.
+I mean, lists and tuples are fine, but to be able to pattern match on bits, that's some Voodoo magic in here.

 So yeah, that's it for now.
 I might write some more about advanced Elixir stuff, most likely related to the actor model.
 Let's hope it won't take as long as usual.